utk-cs/PyQtExamples/README.md

 # PyQtExamples
 The text box and drawing app examples from class.
+This is a cool repo.

 ## Running